davidlaprade/davidlaprade.github.io/_posts/2016-4-23-inserting-breakpoints-in-elixir.md

 then hopefully the following comparison of breakpoints in Ruby and Elixir will be of interest to you.

-I'm going to break this up into four steps.
+I'm going to break this up into three steps.

-### 0. Start your REPL from the command line

-In Ruby you do this:

-{% highlight bash %}
-$ irb
->> # you're in! write some ruby to see it instantly evaluated
-{% endhighlight %}

-In Elixir you do this:

-{% highlight bash %}
-$ iex
-iex(1)> # you're in! write some elixir to see it instantly evaluated
-{% endhighlight %}

 ### 1. Set up the code to be debugged

 In Ruby you do this:

 {% highlight ruby %}
+# ./example.rb
 class Example
   require 'pry' # load the library, `gem install pry` first